JDSeiler/ptolemy/README.md

 # Ptolemy

 - `mix deps.get` to install dependencies
+- Copy `.env.sample` to `.env` and fill in your desired Postgres password.
+- Copy `config/config_secret.exs.template` to `config/config_secret.exs` and
+  add the same password.
+- `docker-compose up` to start the Postgres server and Adminer
-- `mix run --no-halt` to start the server
+- `mix run --no-halt` to start the web server

+## Ecto Cookbook
+TODO

 ## TODO